Complete Evidence Extraction with Model Ensembles: A Case Study on Medical Coding: Introduction

-Here, evidence refers to input tokens that support a model prediction.
-Evidence does not necessarily provide insight into how a prediction was reached \cite{tan-2022-diversity} which is why we use the more specific term evidence instead of explanation.
+In many high-stakes settings, stakeholders must be able to justify decisions.
+As decision support systems are more widely used for classification, these evidentiary requirements extend to the systems themselves.
+Evidence extraction methods address this need by identifying input features that support a model prediction.\footnote{Evidence does not necessarily provide insight into \textit{how} a prediction was reached \cite{tan-2022-diversity}, hence we use the more specific term evidence instead of explanation or rationale.} Most prior work focuses on minimal \textit{sufficient} justifications \cite{lei-etal-2016-rationalizing, thorne-etal-2018-fever,luss2024when}, where evidence is short: often a single word or phrase at one position in the text.

-We adopt the distinction by \citet{cheng-etal-2023-mdace}: \textit{sufficient} evidence is any subset of text that, on its own, justifies a model prediction, whereas \textit{complete} evidence is the exhaustive set of all text in the document that supports that prediction.
-While the term completeness suggests a binary nature, we view completeness as a spectrum as to how much evidence is covered.
-Most related work, especially in the field of explainable AI, focuses on sufficiency \cite{lei-etal-2016-rationalizing, luss2024when, thorne-etal-2018-fever}.
-While the notion of \textit{comprehensiveness} \cite{deyoung-etal-2020-eraser} is similar, completeness does not assume that evidence removal leads to a reduction in model confidence.